Panasonic G9 vs Canon 5D Mark III

-The Panasonic Lumix DC-G9 and the Canon EOS 5D Mark III are two digital cameras that were announced, respectively, in November 2017 and March 2012.
+The Panasonic Lumix DC-G9 and the Canon EOS 5D Mark III are two digital cameras that were revealed to the public, respectively, in November 2017 and March 2012.
 The G9 is a mirrorless interchangeable lens camera, while the 5D Mark III is a DSLR.
 The cameras are based on a Four Thirds (G9) and a full frame (5D Mark III) sensor.
-The Panasonic has a resolution of 20.2 megapixel, whereas the Canon provides 22.1 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Panasonic has a resolution of 20.2 megapixels, whereas the Canon provides 22.1 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Panasonic G9 vs Canon 5D Mark III

 The side-by-side display below illustrates the physical size and weight of the Panasonic G9 and the Canon 5D Mark III.
-Three successive views from the front, the top, and the rear are shown.
-All size dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the G9 – represents the basis for the calculations across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
+All width, height and depth measures are rounded to the nearest millimeter.
+You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the G9 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 5D Mark III is notably larger (33 percent) than the Panasonic G9.
 Moreover, the 5D Mark III is substantially heavier (44 percent) than the G9.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.